Last Updated on October 21, 2020 by marvin v

-Shopping for fresh milk in a grocery?
-What you would get is either of the two.
-UHT milk, disguised as fresh milk.
+If you’re shopping for fresh milk, what you’d get is either UHT milk – disguised as fresh milk.
 Or reconstituted milk – powdered milk added with water plus others.

-Because they are both liquid milk with the same packaging, they are on the same display shelf.
-If you are not mindful, it would be easy to make a mistake.
+They’re both liquid milk with the same packaging, and on the same shelf.
+If you are not mindful, it’s easy to make a mistake.
 Promotion and enticing packaging may further cloud your judgment.

 Raw milk could be the healthiest of all milk types.
 But the short shelf life and the dangers it may bring, outweigh the healthy side.